-Or, should the Commission choose to recommend approval of this request, then staff has provided several stipulations of approval, as discussed previously herein and as noted within draft Ordinance No. 2020-1472, attached hereto.
-In regards to Stipulation No. 35 as proposed in the draft ordinance, Section 1-3-1 of the Zoning Ordinance states that vertical construction within a rezoned area must occur within two years, or the City Council may act to rescind the zoning.
+Or in the alternative, should the Commission choose to recommend approval of this request, then staff has proposed several stipulations of approval, as discussed previously herein and as provided within draft Ordinance No. 2020-1472.
+It should be noted that the applicant has reviewed the stipulations as presented within the draft ordinance and finds them acceptable.

+In regard to Stipulation No. 37 as proposed in the draft ordinance, Section 1-3-1 of the Zoning Ordinance states that vertical construction within a rezoned area must occur within two years, or the City Council may act to rescind the zoning.
 The intent of this provision is to reduce speculative zoning requests, and to promote rezoning actions in conformance with the General Plan.
-The stipulation reiterates this provision, but also provides that substantial work and expense tied to the remediation of the borrow pit may also satisfy the stipulation.